Oregon Layoffs — October 2014

 |---|---|---|---|---|

-The largest notice was filed by Lloyd Center Nordstrom at its Portland facility, reporting 172 affected workers.
+Leading the list was Lloyd Center Nordstrom at its Portland facility, reporting 172 affected workers.
 Ringside Steakhouse followed with 57 workers.

 After a dip last month, layoff activity has ticked back up.

-The trends suggest mounting pressure on the Oregon labor market, with activity running above both recent and year-ago benchmarks.
+The filings reflect mounting pressure on the Oregon labor market, with activity running above both recent and year-ago benchmarks.
+The Retail sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Oregon.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Oregon WARN notices, browse layoffs by state, or download the full dataset.